tjvantoll/articles/vue-nativescript/article.md

 }).$start();
 ```

-As you can see the code is similar, but there are some very clear differences.
+The code is similar, but there are some very clear differences.
 Let’s start at the top.

 ```
 const Vue = require("nativescript-vue");